 Oily skin produces a larger amount of sebum, and is often characterized by larger pores, a shiny complexion, and the heightened appearance of acne.
 If you're asking yourself "why is my skin oily?", it is likely a result of hereditary factors and hormone levels.
 Oily skin is less susceptible to harsh skin effects associated with aging.

 Combination skin may see various parts of the face that are dry, with flaking or scaly patches, and other portions may be oily.
 Most commonly, these oily patches are observed in the T-zone, which includes the nose, chin, and forehead.
 These areas feature more active sebaceous glands that produce higher amounts of oil.
 Combination skin type may also refer to skin that is sensitive to seasonal changes.

 Sensitive skin type can be harder to characterize, because it can mean different things depending on the person.
 Sensitive skin is easily irritated, and may have a propensity for inflammation.

 It’s essential to moisturize the skin to help it combat the daily wear and tear of life, and should be a part of every skin care routine, regardless of skin type.
 The right moisturizer can help your skin tone appear more vibrant, even out the texture of the surface of your skin, and cover up blemishes and imperfections.

 For Oily Skin

 Many of those with oily skin mistakenly believe that moisturizers will only exacerbate their skin’s oiliness and the side effects that presents, including acne breakouts.
 However, using the right moisturizer can help oily skin stay hydrated and supple.
-Water-based and non-comedogenic moisturizer since non-comedogenic skincare products are formulated not to clog pores, making them the best fit for oily skin.
+Use a water-based and non-comedogenic moisturizer since non-comedogenic skincare products are formulated not to clog pores, making them the best fit for oily skin.

 For Dry Skin